Intersection (1994 film): Reception

 Intersection was due for release in late 1993 but due to poor test screening results, the release was delayed until January 1994.

 The film received poor reviews from critics with Rotten Tomatoes scoring this film a 9% based on 32 reviews.
 Roger Ebert described the film as "a belated reminder of one of the unmourned genres of earlier years, the Shaggy Lover Story, in which a doomed romance is told against a backdrop of impending heartbreak.
 The twist at the end is supposed to send you out of the theater blowing your nose but the people around me seemed more concerned with clearing their sinuses."
 Kenneth Turan in the Los Angeles Times wrote that the film, "as directed by Mark Rydell[,] is riddled with miscalculations.
 It’s miscast, filled with characters who are incapable of eliciting sympathy and relates a story so unsatisfying one can only wonder that it got made at all."
 Janet Maslin of The New York Times said that "as a soap opera elevated by its stellar cast and given the illusion of contemplativeness by repeated slow-motion shots of a car crash, Intersection really ought to be more fun.
 But despite the glossiness, it winds up seeming profoundly uneventful, perhaps because the car crash is the story's only real dramatic turn.
 The film's uncredited fourth star, the scenery of Vancouver, adds visual appeal without raising the energy level, although Harold Michelson's lavish production design will hold an audience's interest."

-The movie opened to mixed reviews in Vancouver itself.
+The movie opened to mixed reviews in Vancouver.
 Peter Birnie of the Vancouver Sun wrote that the film "is all Canadian – and the best evocation of Vancouver ever seen on screen" but decried its numerous cliches and "confusing flashback-within-flashback format that's one hard act to follow."
 More critical of the film was Lee Bacchus of sister newspaper The Province, who wrote that "director Mark Rydell doesn't seem to know how to kickstart this intriguing yet ultimately boring drama into overdrive.
 It looks good but doesn't have any spark.
 It coasts on some solid, subtle and mature work from Gere and company but spins its wheels in its own bland bog of inertia.
 The car crash – an elegant slow-motion symphony of impending doom – provides the opening frames of Intersection but stops short of actual impact.
 So does the movie."

 Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F. It also won Sharon Stone a Golden Raspberry Award and a Stinker award for Worst Actress for her performance in the film (also for The Specialist).